maxwills/ImagesCreationForSeekerExperiment/README.md

 2. Select the VM for Pharo 9.0 x64.
 3. Click the Update button in the toolbar.

+*The VM is not listed?
+Try reinstalling your Pharo Launcher*.

 ## Control-Image
  1. Create a new **Pharo 9.0 64bits** image, name it **Control**.
 Launch it, open a Playground, copy & paste the following code and **Do it!**.